Karm0101/Smart-carbon-budget-tracker/README.md

 # Smart-carbon-budget-tracker
-This is a web app which aims to estimate a user's daily carbon footprint, and recommend alternatives to their daily activities in order to reduce their cabon footprint.
+This is a web app which aims to estimate a user's daily carbon footprint, and recommend alternatives to their daily activities in order to reduce their carbon footprint.